Landline.com is the direct-to-consumer face of The Landline Company. The website had been designed and built by an offshore company in 2018-19.

 Personas & problem statements

-Problem statement: Andrew is a frequent business traveler who needs an economical and reliable way to get from Ft.
+Problem statement: Andy is a frequent business traveler who needs an economical and reliable way to get from Ft.
 Collins, CO to Denver International every week because parking at the airport and gas prices have made driving himself too expensive.

 Problem statement: Fran and Wallace are retirees who make trips three or four times a year to visit family in Florida and Arizona.
 They need a convenient way to and from Minneapolis International Airport with three to four large suitcases and their dog because rideshares don’t allow pets and they don’t want to park long-term at the airport.